neosensory/neosensory-sdk-for-bluefruit/README.md

-# Neosensory Bluefruit Library
+# Neosensory SDK for Adafruit Bluefruit

-A library for Arduino projects that allows connecting an Adafruit Bluefruit compatible board to connect via BLE and communicate to a Neosensory Buzz.
+An Arduino library that allows BLE communication to a Neosensory Buzz wristband via an Adafruit Bluefruit compatible board.

 ## Installation

-Download the latest zip file from the [releases](https://github.com/neosensory/NeosensoryBluefruit/releases) page and add it to Arduino ([instructions](https://www.arduino.cc/en/guide/libraries#toc4)).
+Download the latest zip file from the [releases page](https://github.com/neosensory/NeosensoryBluefruit/releases) and add it to Arduino following these [instructions for adding zip file libraries to Arduino](https://www.arduino.cc/en/guide/libraries#toc4).

 ## Dependencies